zxanderh/als-unhooked/README.md

 **This is a fork of [cls-hooked] using [AsyncLocalStorage] instead of [async_hooks].**

-Asynchronous context tracking has come a long way in the last decade.
-[AsyncLocalStorage], the official stable implementation of [async_hooks], provides many optimizations we can benefit from.
-And with the introduction of AsyncContextFrame in v22, async_hooks can be left behind completely.
-Therefore, this package provides a drop-in replacement for [cls-hooked] based on AsyncLocalStorage, so it can continue to benefit from ongoing development by the Node.js team.
+Asynchronous context tracking has matured.
+[AsyncLocalStorage], the stable [async_hooks] implementation, brings significant optimizations, and AsyncContextFrame (v22+, enabled by default in v24+) lets us drop async_hooks entirely.
+This package is a drop-in [cls-hooked] replacement built on AsyncLocalStorage to keep pace with ongoing Node.js improvements.

 ## Contents